JuliaAI/MLJ.jl/doc/adding_new_models.md

 Associated with every concrete subtype of `Model` there must be a `fit` method, which implements the associated algorithm to produce the fit-result.
-Additionally, every `Supervised` model has a `predict` method, while `Unsupersvised` models must have a `transform` method.
-More generally, methods such as these, that are dispatched on a model instance and a fit-result (plus other data), are called *operations*. `Probababilistic` supervised models optionally implement a `predict_mode` operation (in the case of classifiers) or a `predict_mean` and/or `predict_median` operations (in the case of regressors) overiding obvious fallbacks provided by `MLJBase`. `Unsupervised` models may implement an `inverse_transform` operation.
+Additionally, every `Supervised` model has a `predict` method, while `Unsupervised` models must have a `transform` method.
+More generally, methods such as these, that are dispatched on a model instance and a fit-result (plus other data), are called *operations*. `Probabilistic` supervised models optionally implement a `predict_mode` operation (in the case of classifiers) or a `predict_mean` and/or `predict_median` operations (in the case of regressors) overriding obvious fallbacks provided by `MLJBase`. `Unsupervised` models may implement an `inverse_transform` operation.